This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Ganga Action Plans(GAP)”.

-Explanation: Department of Environment prepared an action plan for immediate reduction of pollution load on the river Ganga.
+Explanation: Department of Environment prepared an action plan for an immediate reduction of pollution load on the river Ganga.
 The Cabinet approved the Ganga Action Plan as a 100 percent centrally sponsored scheme.

-2. When did Ganga Action Plan launched?
+2. When did the Ganga Action Plan launched?

 Explanation: The Ganga Action Plan (GAP) was launched on 14 January 1986 by the then Prime Minister of India Rajeev Gandhi.
 The main objective of GAP is pollution abatement of the river Ganga and to improve the water quality by interception.